Yankees vs. Guardians Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees' Domingo German (2-2) will make his sixth start of the season.
+- The Yankees will hand the ball to Gerrit Cole (5-0) for his seventh start of the season.

-- German has pitched five or more innings in three straight games and will look to extend that streak.
+- Cole has pitched five or more innings in six straight games and will look to extend that streak.

 |Opponent